cdellasoudas/Crypto-UBI/Roadmap.md

 A Basic Income Cryptocurrency project
 Crypto UBI roadmap

-The core idea of this project is to initiate a transition to a Basic Income based economy through introducing an initial injection of value assets in the form of a wide scope cryptocurrency coins mass distribution and subsequently developing this into an economic ecosystem where value flows are recycled from top to bottom through basic income delivery.
-The system will allow for countercyclical monetary base management operations, optimaly delivered through algorithmic functions embeded in the code.
+The core idea of this project is to initiate a transition to a Basic Income based economy through introducing an initial injection of value assets in the form of a wide scope cryptocurrency coins mass distribution and subsequently developing this into an economic ecosystem where value flows are recycled from top to bottom through Basic Income transfers.
+The system will allow for countercyclical monetary base management and economic policy setting operations, optimaly delivered through algorithmic functions embeded in the code.

 Steps